Children’s Community Therapies

 If you are unsure of whether to refer, contact the Lyng Centre for advice on 0121 612 2345 and ask to speak to a therapist

-Beacon Service Award – Sandwell Children’s Therapy Service, Beacon Service of Sandwell and West Birmingham Hospitals – Innovation implemented with impact
+Beacon Service Award – Sandwell Children’s Therapy Service, Beacon Service of Sandwell and West Birmingham NHS Trust– Innovation implemented with impact

 Innovation Award: presented to an individual or team that has pushed the boundaries of research, technology or clinical practice.